dstrctrng/vagrant-shell/README.md

     docker pull ubuntu

-Bring up the docker container:
+Bring up the docker containers:

     bundle exec vagrant up --provider shell

 The commands passed to the container are sourced from `libexec/init-docker`.
 It sets up the root user with an ssh key suitable for vagrant.

-SSH into the container:
+SSH into one of the the containers:

-    bundle exec vagrant ssh
+    bundle exec vagrant ssh default

 ## TODO